linux-chenxing/linux-chenxing.org/index.md

 - A: No. There is no relationship between this site and the vendor.
 This is a "community" (community meaning one fat guy with a multimeter right now) research effort.

+- Q: Have you reached out to the vendor to get more information?
+- A: Yes, they said without an NDA and project in place they cannot help.
+     Signing an NDA would be a bad idea for code that is going mainline.

 - Q: If I pay you money will you support me using the official SDKs?
 - A: No.